-Take your next adventure with kids with help from this 3-day Seattle Itinerary For Families!
-Known for its towering mountains, beautiful lakes, and as the birthplace of music icons, this laidback Washington city offers options for visitors of all ages.
+Take your next adventure with kids thanks to this 3-day Seattle Itinerary For Families!
+Known for its towering mountains and as the birthplace of Starbucks, this laidback Washington city offers options for visitors of all ages.
 Be prepared to fall in love with the “Emerald City’s” winding streets and charming neighborhoods.
 Many parents are surprised to discover you can actually tackle some of the city’s best sights in just a weekend!
-While a long trip to Seattle is great, it’s completely possible to see some amazing attractions in a few days.
-It helps that most places are nearby, making it easy to arrange your days based on location.
-So, if you need advice on a weekend in Seattle with kids, keep reading for our 3-Day Seattle Itinerary For Families.
+While a long trip to Seattle is great, it’s completely possible to see some amazing attractions in just a few days.
+So, if you need advice on a weekend in Seattle with kids, keep reading for our 3-Day Seattle Itinerary for Families.
 We even include hotel suggestions, along with what to see in Seattle in 3 days for families!

 Day 1: Starbucks, The Space Needle, & More Family Fun